akshaisarma/COMSW6111_P3/README.txt

 -------------------------------------------------------------
 d) clear description of how to run your program

-Run the following from the directory where you put all the scripts (NOTE: you must cd to that directory before running this command):
+Run the following from the directory where you put run.sh (NOTE: you must cd to that directory before running this command):

 sh run.sh <INTEGRATED-DATASET-FILE> <min_sup> <min_conf>